 Dependent on the field of view being imaged, pixel sizes range from 3 µm to 6 µm.

-3. What is the z resolution and how deep can it penetrate?
+3. What is the z resolution and how deeply can it penetrate?

-The laser focuses to a width of ~100 µm and can image drops greater than 3 mm tall with multiple z-steps.
+The laser focuses to a width of ~100 µm and can image drops >3 mm tall with multiple z-steps.

 4. How fast is it?